Yvette Cooper

-First elected to Parliament at the 1997 general election, Cooper was a Parliamentary under-secretary of state in three departments under Prime Minister Tony Blair from 1999 to 2005.
-She was promoted to Minister of State for Housing and Planning in 2005, and was retained in the role when Gordon Brown was appointed prime minister in 2007.
-In 2008, she joined Brown's Cabinet as Chief Secretary to the Treasury, before being promoted to Secretary of State for Work and Pensions in 2009.
-Following Labour's defeat at the 2010 general election, Cooper served in Ed Miliband's Shadow Cabinet as Shadow Foreign Secretary from 2010 to 2011.
-In 2011, her husband Ed Balls was promoted to Shadow Chancellor of the Exchequer; Cooper replaced Balls as shadow home secretary and served until Labour lost the 2015 general election.

-On 13 May 2015, Cooper announced she would run to be Leader of the Labour Party in the leadership election following the resignation of Miliband.
-Cooper came third with 17.0% of the vote in the first round, losing to Jeremy Corbyn.
-Cooper subsequently resigned as Shadow Home Secretary in September 2015.
+Cooper continued to serve in Brown's Cabinet as Chief Secretary to the Treasury from 2008 to 2009 and then as Secretary of State for Work and Pensions from 2009 to 2010.
+Following Labour's defeat at the 2010 general election, she served in Ed Miliband's Shadow Cabinet as Shadow Foreign Secretary from 2010 to 2011.
+In 2011, her husband Ed Balls was promoted to Shadow Chancellor of the Exchequer; she replaced Balls as shadow home secretary and served until Labour lost the 2015 general election.
+In May 2015, Cooper announced she would run to be Leader of the Labour Party in the leadership election following the resignation of Miliband.
+She came third with 17.0% of the vote in the first round, losing to Jeremy Corbyn.
+She subsequently resigned as Shadow Home Secretary in September 2015.
 Cooper was the chair of the Home Affairs Select Committee from 2016 to 2021.
-As a backbencher, Cooper repeatedly sought to extend Article 50 to delay Brexit.
-She became shadow home secretary again in Starmer's shadow cabinet in November 2021.
+As a backbencher, she repeatedly sought to extend Article 50 to delay Brexit.
+After six years on the backbenches, Cooper returned as shadow home secretary under Keir Starmer in a November 2021 shadow cabinet reshuffle.

-Following Labour's victory in the 2024 general election, Cooper returned to government and was appointed home secretary by Prime Minister Keir Starmer in his ministry.
+Following Labour's victory in the 2024 general election, Cooper returned to government and was appointed home secretary by Starmer in his ministry.
 She faced her first major domestic event, the riots across the country following the Southport stabbing, three weeks into her tenure.
-Cooper was later appointed Foreign Secretary during the 2025 cabinet reshuffle, with Shabana Mahmood replacing her as Home Secretary.
-Cooper is the first woman in British political history to have served in both roles.
+As home secretary, she oversaw the establishment of the Border Security Command and the proscription of Palestine Action as a terrorist organisation.
+Cooper was later appointed Foreign Secretary during the 2025 cabinet reshuffle, becoming the first woman to have served in both roles.
+During her tenure as foreign secretary, the government formally recognised the state of Palestine and refused to participate in the initial offensive strikes during the 2026 Iran war.
+Cooper endorsed Andy Burnham in the 2026 leadership election and was subsequently appointed Health Secretary in the Burnham ministry.

 Early life and education

 Yvette Cooper was born on 20 March 1969 in Inverness, Scotland.
 Her father is Tony Cooper, former general secretary of the Prospect trade union, a former non-executive director of the Nuclear Decommissioning Authority and a former chairman of the British Nuclear Industry Forum.
 He was also a government adviser on the Energy Advisory Panel.
 Her mother, June, was a maths teacher.

 She was educated at Eggar's School, a comprehensive school in Holybourne, and Alton College, both in Alton, Hampshire.
-She read philosophy, politics and economics (PPE) at Balliol College, Oxford, and graduated with a first-class honours degree.
-She won a Kennedy Scholarship in 1991 to study at Harvard University, and completed her postgraduate studies with an MSc in economics at the London School of Economics.
+She read philosophy, politics and economics (PPE) at Balliol College, Oxford, and graduated with a first-class honours BA degree.
+She won a Kennedy Scholarship in 1991 to study at Harvard University, and completed her postgraduate studies with an MSc degree in economics at the London School of Economics.